 Cons

 Not effective in screened wells.
-Requires the use of high pressure water (up to 2800 PSI) to force water where water is not freely flowing.
-Source water quality not verified.
+Requires the use of high-pressure water to force water where it’s not free-flowing.

 Method